Word processor: Japanese word processor devices

-In Japan, even though typewriters with Japanese writing system had been used for businesses and governments, they were limited to specialists and required special skills due to the wide variety of symbols, until computer-based devices came onto the market.
+In Japan, even though typewriters with the Japanese writing system had been used for businesses and governments, they were limited to specialists and required special skills due to the wide variety of symbols, until computer-based devices came onto the market.
 Japanese typewriters required the operator to search for and retrieve each character individually from a layout of over 1,000 type slugs.
 The operation was complicated and demanded considerable skill.
 For this reason, mimeographing was widely used for small-scale printing instead of typewriters before the invention of word processors.

-In countries using Latin alphabet, word processors were relatively easy to develop since text processing required only alphanumeric characters and a few symbols.
+In countries using the Latin alphabet, word processors were relatively easy to develop since text processing required only alphanumeric characters and a few symbols.
 However, because typewriters were already sufficient for practical needs in Latin-alphabet countries, the demand for expensive dedicated word processors was limited.
 As a result, many users transitioned directly from typewriters to word processing software on personal computers (PCs) within a short span, and dedicated word processors did not achieve widespread adoption.

 In contrast, Japan faced challenges such as printing more complex characters than the alphabet and devising methods for kanji input, which made development difficult.
 However, once Japanese word processors appeared, they were quickly embraced.
 As a result, in 20th-century Japan, the transition often proceeded directly from handwriting and mimeographing to dedicated word processors, and then to word processing software on personal computers—without going through the stage of typewriter use.